-Participating Employee-an Eligible Employee who has satisfied the requirements of the Eligibility and Enrollment Section.
+Participating Employee-an Eligible Employee who has enrolled for coverage and has satisfied the requirements of the Eligibility and Enrollment Section.

-Physical Rehabilitation-Medically Necessary, non-acute therapy rendered by qualified health care professionals, intended to restore a Participant's physical health and well-being as close as reasonably possible to the level that existed immediately prior to the occurrence of a condition, Disease, Illness, or Injury.
+Physical Rehabilitation-Medically Necessary non-acute therapy rendered by qualified health care professionals.
+Physical Rehabilitation is intended to restore a Participant's physical health and well-being as close as reasonably possible to the level that existed immediately prior to the occurrence of a condition, Disease, Illness, or Accidental Injury.

-Physical Therapist-an individual licensed to practice Physical Therapy.
+Physical Therapist-an individual licensed to practice physical therapy.